athiravipin18/Synthetic-Data-Task/README.md

 Value1 and Value2 from fitted normal distributions with the estimated mean and standard deviation.

-The resulting dataset is saved as `new_dataset.csv` for further validation and visualization.
+The resulting dataset is saved as `new_dataset.csv´ for further validation and visualization.

 #### 4. Validation